teaghan/FlowNet_PET/README.md

 ## Data download

-The data can be downloaded [here](https://zenodo.org/record/5851646) or possibly by just clicking this [link](https://zenodo.org/record/5851646/files/validation_data.zip?download=1).
+The test sets can be downloaded [here](https://zenodo.org/record/5851646) and the training set [here](https://zenodo.org/record/5851646).

-Once downloaded, unzip the file and place each of the subdirectories within the [patient directory](./patients/).
-For instance, after doing this you should have a directory tree `PET_MonteCarlo/patients/nema_simu`.
+Once downloaded, unzip the files and place each file in the [data directory](./data/).
+For instance, after doing this you should have a file `FlowNet_PET/data/xcat_frames_test_set.h5`.

 ## Training the Network